labsquare/cutevariant/docs/docs/tutorials/basic-tutorial.md

 ![Create new project](../../images/fields.gif)

 ## Filter variant with VQL
-From the original SnpEff documentation, we have to find all variant with HIGH impact where three cases are homozygous mutated and the controls are not.
+From the original SnpEff documentation, we have to find all variant with HIGH impact where three affected samples are homozygous mutated and the unaffected are not.
 Cutevariant generates special fields for each variant, telling the count of sample with a specific genotype.
-For instance, the field "control_count_hom" return the number of case samples that are homozygous.
-Using those fields, you can then filters variants which are homozygous in the 3 samples from case group but not in the control group using the following VQL query.
+For instance, the field "control_count_hom" return the number of affected samples that are homozygous.
+In brief, the following query ask "Give me all variants with HIGH impact which are muted homozygous in 3 affected samples (case) and wild homozygous in 0 unaffected samples (control)".

 ```sql
 SELECT favorite,comment,chr,ref,alt,consequence,impact,gene FROM variants
 WHERE case_count_hom = 3.0 AND control_count_hom = 0.0 AND impact = 'HIGH'
 ```

-We succeeded to identify the variant in no time !

 ![Create new project](../../images/filters.gif)

+Congratulation, you succeeded to identify the variant in no time !